rajeshdhar007/redhat-openshift-training/README.md

 _** Work In Progress **_

+## _Declaration_
+Materials present in this repo are collected items are part of training materials provided by RedHat.
+This is in no way intended to reproduce RedHat's work in anyway and doesn't intend to replace the same.
+The only purpose these serve is a means of recollection of the training received by _Rajesh Dhar_ for reference purposes.

 Some of the formatting may appear weird on GitHub.
 These documents were created using the extensions available for VSCode (*Markdown All in One* and *Markdown Preview Enhanced*) and appear to work perfectly in the editor

 # RedHat OpenShift Training